Not in Victoria?

 Trust Zaparas to care for your family

 We understand that super can be complex.
 Our dedicated team of lawyers can review your super and insurance entitlements and determine if you have a claim.
-We have a ‘No Win, No Charge’ policy.
-This means you will only pay if your claim is successful.
+Zaparas Lawyers act on a ‘No Win, No Fee’ basis.
+In simple terms, this means that in the unlikely event that we don’t secure compensation for you, we will not charge you for any of our professional fees.

 Contact your local Zaparas Lawyers office for an obligation-free appointment.